zhengchangsulab/ProSampler/README.md

 - order_of_markov_model -

-We provide four choices of the order of Markov Model, i.e. 0, 1, 2, 3.
+We provide four choices of the order of the Markov Model, i.e. 0, 1, 2, 3.
-The higher the order of the Markov Model, the more consistent between the nucleotide frequencies of input and output sequences.
+The higher the order of the Markov Model, the more consistence between the nucleotide frequencies of input and output sequences.

 ***************************************************************************************************

-The ProSampler can be similarly compile as Markov, and it requirs the sequences files in the same format as does Markov.
+The ProSampler program can be similarly compiled as the Markov program.
+ProSampler requirs the sequences files in the same format as does Markov.

 ****************************************************************************************************